 Some of the vines date back to the 1940s (the oldest were planted in 1947), generally in mixed vineyards, alternating with new vines which produce dozens of traditional Douro varieties.
 Among the most representative and represented are Touriga Nacional, Touriga Franca, Tinta Roriz, Tinto Cão and Tinta Barroca, the five varieties recommended for top wines, as well as the increasingly popular Tinta Amarela and Tinta Francisca.
 Of the 58 hectares of vines planted at Quinta dos Murças, around 10% are just over 65 years old, 60% are between 25 and 40 years old and the remaining 30% were planted more recently, between 2009 and 2010.

 In the five hectares of vines that are over 60 years old, no anti-pest herbicide is used, with this aspect of control undertaken manually.
-There are two areas of old vines, one situated at an altitude of 80 metres and the other at 300 metres.
+There are two areas of old vines, one situated at an altitude of 110 metres and the other at 300 metres.
 Of the 30% made up of new vines, five hectares employ organic production methods.
-In the remaining area, residual herbicides are no longer used, with only contact herbicides applied to the planting line.